Legacy Audit Logs

 Updated over a week ago

-To ensure Verkada admins are able to access historical events and logs prior to June 10, 2021, the legacy logs will still be accessible and the data can be exported.
-It’s highly recommended that the historical logs are exported in case the log data is needed for future reference.
-Logs can be exported by navigating to the legacy view of the organization and camera audit logs.
+Recommendation.
+To ensure Verkada admins are able to access historical events and logs prior to June 10, 2021, the legacy logs are still accessible and the data can be exported.
+We highly recommended that the historical logs are exported in case the log data is needed for future reference.
+You can export logs by navigating to the legacy view of the organization and camera audit logs.

-Organization audit logs track system access and tie each action to a user.
-The following actions can be monitored in the legacy organization audit logs:
+Organization (org) audit logs track system access and tie each action to a user.

-This section explores different events tracked in the organization audit log.
-Each event contains the following information:
+Events are tracked in the org audit log, where each action contains the following information:

 • Timestamp of when the action took place (displayed in your local timezone)